hypertidy/silicate/README.md

     shapes defined by *paths*
   - `ARC` a sequential model, for *arc-node topology* a shared-boundary decomposition of path models
+  - `BINARY` is a stripped down structural model analogous to `SC`, there are only implicit relations of object to vertices, with a nested list of edge indexes
+  - `SC0` is an experimental model, it stores all coordinates and the path encoding as well as structurally indexed edges

 An extension of the `TRI` model `DEL` is provided in [anglr](https://github.com/hypertidy/anglr/) which builds *high-quality*